 The first floor of the Rose Library was charged with excitement as students, faculty and staff waited for the unveiling of the new Diversity Mosaic.
 As artist and James Madison University employee Sarah Swanlund pulled back the paper covering the mosaic, the crowd burst into applause and students rushed to spy their piece in the 48-foot work of art.

 At the unveiling reception JMU President Jonathan Alger asked the crowd to reflect on the importance of the campus community creating a great work of art for a library that focuses on the sciences.
-“Using mosaic is a great way to demonstrate how all the different pieces of our community come together to create something beautiful beyond what any one of us could create on our own,” said Alger.

 A great IDEA